bastienleonard/pysensors/doc/source/implementation.rst

 The binding can be built for Python 3.
 The ``dump3k.py`` file contains a Python 3 example.
 I expect the binding to contain bugs for Python 3, feel free to report any issue you encounter.
+Python strings are encoded to UTF-8 before they are used at the C level.